 Cold hardy clumpers

-The genus Fargesia is a fascinating class of bamboos.
-Unlike the vast majority of clumping bamboos, these are temperate species, very cold hardy, perhaps the most cold-hardy of any bamboo.
-Native to the mountains, there are not very tolerant of hot weather.
+The genus Fargesia is a fascinating class of bamboo.
+Unlike the vast majority of clumping bamboo, these are temperate species, very cold-hardy, perhaps the most cold-hardy of any bamboo.
+Native to the mountains, they are not very tolerant of hot weather.

 So if you’re growing these in areas where summer temperatures exceed 80 degrees, be sure to give them plenty of water.
 They also like more shade, especially when it gets hot.
 Consider planting under some deciduous trees, where there’s sun in the winter but shade in the summer.